-Insert this information into the responses you prepare for common behavioral interview questions.
-Write your responses down and practice them in front of a mirror or a friend so that you feel comfortable.
+Insert this information into the responses you prepare for the behavioral interview questions from top tech companies that you will likely be asked.
+Write your responses down and practice them in front of a mirror or with a friend so that you feel comfortable.
 People often think the more they say, the better, but that usually comes off as rambling, so instead, keep it succinct and offer to “go into more detail,” if the interviewer wants.

 You know you will be asked to introduce yourself, so prepare your elevator pitch in advance.
 The structure should look something like this: